BEd (General Education)

 Admission requirements for the old Matriculation Certificate

-For the admission requirements relating to the old Matriculation Certificate (prior to 2008), contact our Client Service Centre at 021 808 9111.
+For the admission requirements relating to the old Matriculation Certificate (prior to 2008), contact our Client Services Centre at 021 808 9111.